hzzhughes/hzzhughes.github.io/content/post/generalization-in-rl.md

 katex : true
 tags : ['learing theory','reinforcement learning']
 ---
 >This is a personal note on some of the ideas in RL the writer learned so far.
-Many of them could be incorrect and I'd be happy if you could let me know those you find.
+Many of them could be incorrect and I'd be happy if you could let me know.
 >

 In this article,